 You can easily check and see how your campaigns look with this platform.
 MailChimp helps you test your email’s design by accessing the mobile or desktop preview option.
 Moreover, the same preview option can also apply to different email inboxes.
 You can also check if any links are missing from your emails.
 However, a spam test tool is not available and for the A//B testing function, you need a paid plan.

 ActiveCampaign provides a spam check option.
-There is also a handy Send test option you can use to send a test email to a given email address and make sure your message won’t get in the spam folder.
-However, on this platform, you get limited preview options (only for desktop and email previews).
-If you want to access the client preview feature, you’re charged extra.
+There is also a handy send test option you can use to send a test email to a given email address to make sure your message won’t end up in the spam folder.
+However, on this platform, you get limited preview options.
+If you want to access the client preview feature, you will be charged extra.

 Both tools have their advantages and disadvantages, so we would say they’re even when it comes to their testing features.

-The price you pay for an email marketing platform is an important criterion to consider before opting for a service.
-While both ActiveCampaign and MailChimp have similar prices, there are some differences between their packages.
-Learn what sets them apart.
+The price you pay for an email marketing platform is an important criterion to consider.
+While both ActiveCampaign and MailChimp have similar prices, there are some differences between their plans.

 MailChimp pricing plans

-MailChimp provides a variety of pricing options and the great thing is that they also allow you to use the platform for free.
+MailChimp provides a variety of pricing options, and the great thing is that they also allow you to use the platform for free.
 The free tier only includes the basic features, which might be enough for a start-up or an independent content creator.
-However, by paying only $10 per month, you’ll be able to use the essential plan, which grants you access to a wider array of options and support.
+However, by paying only $10 per month, you’ll be able to use the essential plan, which grants you access to an array of options and support.